pinklz/CS131-Interpreter/README.md

 # CS 131 Fall 2024: Project Starter
+## Elizabeth Manka

+No known bugs/issues in this program

 Hey there!
 This is a template repository that contains the necessary boilerplate for [CS 131](https://ucla-cs-131.github.io/fall-24-website/)'s quarter-long project: making an interpreter.
 The project specs are as follows: